 Butcher Elder Law was thrilled to participate in the 2017 Strongsville Homecoming Parade on Wednesday, July 19th!
 We were joined by friends, colleagues, co-workers, family, and even Spider-Man!
 We cruised in a Ford Thunderbird, passed out candy, waved colorful flags, and simply enjoyed being a member of the Strongsville business community.
 Sam Butcher, founder of.

-Attention all Married Couples and Those who may be caring for aging Parents, Relatives, or others with a Spouse: Last month’s newsletter featured an article by Erin Eurenius, our Senior Associate, on the benefits of planning early to protect assets so that single individuals can qualify for Medicaid if health declines and there is a.
+Attention all Married Couples and Those who may be caring for aging Parents, Relatives, or others with a Spouse: Last month’s newsletter featured an article on the benefits of planning early to protect assets so that single individuals can qualify for Medicaid if health declines and there is a need for assistance later in.

 Medicaid 101 Medicaid can be very complex.
 It has a language of its own.
 Here is an explanation of some common Medicaid terminology: Community Spouse – A married individual that does not need Medicaid assistance.
 Institutionalized Spouse – Is the individual that needs the long-term care assistance whether it is in the home, in an.